Customer Notice: To schedule an appointment, please contact us at [email protected].

-Prior to 2018, the Supreme Court held, in the Quill1 case, that states could not levy taxes from purchases made by their residents from out-of-state retailers without a physical presence in their jurisdictions.
-In 2018, the Supreme Court, in the Wayfair case, expanded the “physical presence” standard.
+Prior to 2018, per the Quill case, the Supreme Court held that states could not levy taxes from purchases made by their residents from out-of-state retailers without a physical presence in their jurisdictions.
+In 2018, the Supreme Court expanded the “physical presence” standard in the Wayfair case.
 This expansion is commonly known as “economic nexus.”
 It allows for states to levy tax on out-of-state retailers without physical presence.

-Even without a storefront, if you are based in Arizona, you will likely be required to obtain a transaction privilege tax (TPT) license.
+A: Even without a storefront, if you are based in Arizona, you are an Arizona retailer will likely be required to obtain a transaction privilege tax (TPT) license.
+You may not be required to obtain a TPT license if you sell 100% through a marketplace facilitator.
 You will not be considered a remote seller in Arizona because you have physical presence in Arizona.
-By Arizona’s definition, a remote seller does not have physical presence (A.R.S.
+By Arizona’s definition, a remote seller does not have physical presence in Arizona (A.R.S.
 42-5001(16)).
 However, you may be considered a remote seller in other states.

-No, these thresholds will not be applicable because you are not a remote seller.
-Since you are based in Arizona and have physical presence; you will likely be required to obtain a TPT license and will be liable for Arizona’s TPT on your Arizona sales.
+A: No, these thresholds will not be applicable because you are not a remote seller.
+Since you are based in Arizona and have a physical presence; you will likely be required to obtain a TPT license and will be liable for Arizona’s TPT on Arizona sales made by you directly.

 If you have a location outside of Arizona, and the order is received there, the tax rates and region codes of your customer’s address should be used.
 The place of business or residence of the purchaser does not determine where the order is received.

 An order is received when all of the information necessary to accept the order has been received by or on behalf of the seller, regardless of where the order is accepted or approved.

 An updated tax rate table can be found: https://azdor.gov/transaction-privilege-tax/tax-rate-table.